cadia-lvl/punctuation-prediction/punctuation_package/README.md

 Empty lines in the input are treated as sentence boundaries.

-Which of the three models to be used can be specified on the command line.
+Which of the two models to be used can be specified on the command line.
 The default is `biRNN`.

 |Model|Description|
 |---|---|